-Many published authors struggle with this stage of publishing, but we mustn’t ignore the power of a quality marketing campaign for a book.
+Many published authors struggle with this book marketing, but we mustn’t ignore the power of a quality marketing campaign for a book.
 Your marketing will separate you from the others in the already saturated market.
 Of course, this article will address the self-published authors.

 Promoting a book, no matter if printed or an e-book, can be divided into 2 phases: